-- An organisation in receipt of consecutive small grants is eligible to reapply for further funding from the main grant programmes for a period making a total of five years total funding.
-For example, if three consecutive small grants were received, a main grant application could be considered for a further two years; two small grants, a further three years etc.
+- An organisation in receipt of consecutive small grants is eligible to apply for further funding from the main grant programmes for a period which combined with your Small Grant(s) makes no more than a total of five years’ funding.
+For example, if three years of small grants were received, a main grant application could be considered for a further two years.

-- In all cases, further funding will only be considered once we have received a satisfactory monitoring report on the previous grant.
+- In all cases, further funding will only be confirmed once we have received a satisfactory monitoring report on the previous grant.

-- If your previous application was rejected you must wait at least one year after the date that the original, complete, application was submitted.
+- If your previous application was rejected you must wait at least one year after the date that the original, complete application was submitted.
+Small grant applications declined on or after 1st September 2021 will be required to have a six month fallow period before they can submit another application.
 This date is included in the letter sent to you after the application has been considered.

 - If your application was withdrawn (or an application is lapsed) you may reapply at any time.